Soft-Contact/resto/specs/resto_json_api.md

 parameters:

 * ``month`` - get inventories whose inventory period start and end at the given month.
 Month is given in the format "MM/YYYY".
-This parameter is required.
+This parameter is required if "verifiedFromDate" or "verifiedUntilDate" are not specified.
 * ``businessUnitUUIDs`` - optional list of business unit UUID's whose inventories should be included.
 If this parameter is not given, the inventories of all business units will be included.
+* ``verifiedFromDate`` - optionally get inventories that have verified date equal to or later than this date.
+Required if "month" and "verifiedUntilDate" are not specified.
+* ``verifiedUntilDate`` - optionally get inventories that have verified date equal to or earlier than this date.
+Required if "month" and "verifiedFromDate" are not specified.
+* ``inventoryUUIDs`` - optionally get inventories with given UUIDs.
+Must be used together with "month" or "verifiedFromDate".

 response: